 While collectively these images represent a variety of people when reviewed closely you’ll note that the individuals featured have opted into a culture other than the one they were “born into.”

 This article is the fifth in a five-part series on closing the generational cultural gap between the workplace and the marketplace.
-Originally published in the State of the Total Market Industry Report, today’s workplace is two generations culturally removed from the marketplace.
+Originally published in Reframe The Marketplace: The Total Market Approach to Reaching the New Majority, today’s workplace is two generations culturally removed from the marketplace.
 This article series provides a contextual lens on workplace and marketplace cultural definitions – understanding these nuanced differences can help identify and #closethegap between the workplace and marketplace.

 Interested in learning more about how to capture your total addressable market?
 Please be sure to check out these posts: